-- (1) Remove the two sway bar link retaining nuts and concave washers. - (2) Remove the two sway bar cushion retaining nuts, lockwashers and bolts, (one to each strut).
+- (2) Remove the two sway bar cushion retaining nuts, lockwashers and bolts, (one to each strut).
 Slide the sway bar out through the control arm struts and away from the vehicle.
 The sway bar cushions are not serviced separately.
 If replacement is necessary, install a new sway bar assembly.
 Remove the lower concave washers. - (3) Remove the sway bar link insulating bushings from the frame bracket.
 If the bushings are worn or deteriorated, install new bushings as required.

 - (1) Dip the new sway bar link bushings in water and install in the opening in the frame bracket, using a twisting motion.
-When installed properly, the groove in the bushing will index with opening in the frame bracket. - (2) Thread the sway bar into position over the top of the lower control arm struts. - (3) Engage the sway bar cushion housings with the struts and install lock plates.
+When installed properly, the groove in the bushing will index with opening in the frame bracket. - (2) Thread the sway bar into position over the top of the lower control arm struts. - (3) Engage the sway bar cushion housing with the struts and install lock plates.
 Insert the bolts, lockwashers and nuts and tighten to 35 foot-pounds torque. - (4) Install the washers over the ends of the links (concave side up), then slide the links up through the bushings.
 Install the washers (concave side down), over the ends of the links and down on the bushings.
 Install the nuts and tighten to 100 inch-pounds torque.